smusp/SEMs_with_lavaan/Little_2006/Little_2006.md

   # Measurement Model
   #   - Free the first loading in Pos so it can be estimated
   #   - Constrain 3rd indicator in Pos to 1 in both groups
-  #   - Constrain 1st indicator is Neg to 1 in both groups
+  #   - Constrain 1st indicator in Neg to 1 in both groups
   Pos =~ NA*Pos1 + Pos2 + c(1,1)*Pos3
   Neg =~ c(1,1)*Neg1 + Neg2 + Neg3